Shine vs Zoom: 8 reasons why our video interviewing software is a better option for your recruitment needs

 Many businesses made a quick switch to remote work with the coming of the pandemic.
 The concept of remote interviewing is entirely new to many hiring managers.
 The same is the case for many candidates.

-If Zoom is your choice for interviewing then you might have to grope about in the dark for quite a bit before you get the hang of it.
+If Zoom is your choice for interviewing and recruitment, then you might have to grope about in the dark for quite a bit before you get the hang of it -totally unnecessary with Shine.
 You just might conduct multiple Google and YouTube searches for a start.